sciZer0/newdiscoveries/a/README.md

 Some time ago, I made scientific discoveries about Force, Work and Energy that cardinally change/improve our understanding the Universe.

+Among other things as a result I got the following:

+New Formula for Force<br>
+New Formula for Work<br>
+New Formula for Energy<br>
+New Formula for Power

->Since Energy, as THE main resource for every event in the Universe, is the main concept in the chief sciences, the discoveries, as said above, directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.
+Since Energy, as THE main resource for every event in the Universe, is the main concept in the chief sciences, the discoveries directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.

 Importantly, at the start of the process, I also discovered the existence of the biggest, LITERALLY-CRYING, logical mistakes in the very fundamentals of science that right now are strongly hindering the progress of our civilization.